 Tip: Avoid leaning back.
 Stabilize your core, assume a powerful stance and perform the reps in a controlled manner.

 Problem: Your chest is not responding well, considering the amount of training you’re delivering to it.
 It may be the result of faulty training angles.
 This is a very common problem, wherein you may be lifting with your chest collapsed, your shoulders protracted and your back flat.
 Ultimately, you’re pressing with your shoulders rather than your chest.
 All these incorrect angles easily translate to a thrashing of your front delts and a vacation for your pecs.

-Solution: Properly target your pecs and save your shoulders by following the “better your bench” tips below.
+Solution: Properly target your pecs and save your shoulders by following the “better your bench” tips below to avoid training mistakes.
 Altering your benching will cause the bar to travel a shorter distance, effectively targeting the chest and sidelining your shoulders.

 Technique: “Better Your Bench”